labeebahmad201/backend-engineering-notes/docs/networking/index.md

 When request leaves from browser u may have private IP but router adds the public ip of router to the frame so this is how server would know where to send back response.

+Media Access Control(MAC): Is a unique address that identifies your machine in LAN.
+Public IP: is what that uniquely identifies you machine/router globally.

+Have a look at the images below.

 ![](./../images/a-network.png)

 ![](./../images/image1.png)

 ![](./../images//image2.png)

-Media Access Control(MAC): is a unique address that identifies your machine.